 Although listed as Private on the original Roll his Medal Record and photo above shows him as Corporal.
-He enlisted at the same time as William Thomas Ellis Curzon, John Thomas Price Walker, Walter Mellors and Jack Cauldwell; they had consecutive service numbers.
+He enlisted at the same time as William Thomas Ellis Curzon, John Thomas Grice Walker, Walter Mellors and Jack Cauldwell; they had consecutive service numbers.

 His parents were Sarah Bollington and William Martin who married in 1913 after having at least nine children.
 The children were also known by their father’s name – Martin.
 Alfred was born in 1896 at Heage; a limestone quarryman before he joined the Army.

 After the war he was involved with the St John's Ambulance Brigade.